Concordat of 1953: Background

 The First Carlist War (1833-1840) between Liberals and Carlists saw a spike of anti-clerical policies, culminating in the seizing of Church property and the closure of religious houses.
 Relations between Church and State were restored by the Concordat of 1851 between the government of Queen Isabella II and the Vatican, under the pontificate of Pope Pius IX, which restored Catholicism as the State religion.

 Following the fall of the monarchy in 1931, the Second Spanish Republic unilaterally abrogated the Concordat and enacted a series of harsh anti-clerical measures.
 The Spanish Civil War (1936-1939) ended the Republic and replaced it with the autocratic Spanish State, under the leadership of Generalissimo Francisco Franco.
 Franco's political system was virtually the antithesis of the final government of the Republic, the Popular Front.
-In the early years of the Francoist regime, Church and State had a close and mutually beneficial association.
+In the early years of the Francoist regime, Church and State had a close and mutually beneficial association, the so-called National Catholicism.

 Franco had wanted a full concordat with royal rights of patronage, the right to choose bishops.
 The Vatican, uncertain of his future, compromised by offering him a less official "convention", signed on 7 June 1941, and gave him only a limited role in choosing bishops.
 Years after World War II, the terms of the Convention of 1941 were formalized in Article 7 of the Concordat of 1953.

 In contrast to the anticlericalism of the Popular Front, the Francoist regime established policies that were highly favorable to the Catholic Church, which was restored to its previous status as the official religion of Spain.
 In addition to receiving government subsidies, the Church regained its dominant position in the education system, and laws conformed to Catholic dogma.

 During the Francoist regime, Catholicism was the only religion to have legal status; other worship services could not be advertised, and the Catholic Church was the only religious institution that was permitted to own property or publish books.
 The government not only continued to pay priests' salaries and to subsidize the Church but it also assisted in the reconstruction of church buildings damaged by the war.
 Laws were passed abolishing divorce and banning the sale of contraceptives.
 Catholic religious instruction was mandatory, even in state schools.

 In return for granting the Catholic Church these privileges, Franco obtained the right to name Catholic bishops in Spain, as well as veto power over appointments of clergy down to the parish priest level.